ZidongLin-Adam/MOOCHERO/README.md

 * README.md

 *****************************
+### V1.0.6 Features
+1. Fix the leadPanel display bug
+2. Fix the lack of enemy tag

 ### V1.0.0 Features
 1. Network playing support with 2~4 people.
 2. There are two types of playing model, encounter or positional warfare.